Short-Term Covid-19 Forecast for Latecomers: Introduction

 \section{Introduction}

-Being able to forecast accurately the number of Covid-19 cases and deaths in the very short-run, say the next few days or weeks, is crucial to manage properly the health system.
+Being able to forecast accurately the number of cases and deaths of infectious diseases, like Covid-19, in the very short-run, say the next few days or weeks, is crucial to manage properly the health system.
 Depending on the next days pressure on the health system capacity, one can make more informed decisions on how to allocate hospital beds and ventilators, on whether to set more field hospitals, on whether to train more health workers, and so on and so forth.
+Furthermore, with accurate forecasting models can help tracing the evolution of new variants of the disease and the effects of the vaccination of the populations.

-In this note, we propose a statistical method to forecast in real-time the very short-run evolution of the number of Covid-19 cases and deaths in countries that are latecomers.
-Given that these latecomers were hit by the Covid-19 pandemic only after several other countries, we can use information from these other countries when they were at a similar stage of the pandemic, a few days or weeks before.
-In particular, we propose a penalized LASSO regression \citep{tibshirani1996regression} to construct an error correction model (ECM) of a latecomer in terms of the other countries.
-By tracking the number of cases and deaths in those countries, we can forecast the short-run number of cases and deaths in the latecomer.
+In this paper, we propose a statistical method to forecast in real-time the very short-run evolution of the number of Covid-19 cases and deaths in countries that are latecomers.
+Given that these latecomers were hit by the Covid-19 pandemic only after other countries, we can use information from these other countries when they were at a similar stage of the pandemic, a few days or weeks before.
+A latecomer country is one where Covid-19 cases/deaths were identified after others.
+Note that the labeling of a given country as a latecomer depends on the number of countries we would like to be ahead.
+We use a penalized Least Absolute Selection and Shrinkage Operator (LASSO) regression proposed by \citet{tibshirani1996regression}, to construct an error correction model (\texttt{ECM}) of a latecomer in terms of the other countries.
+The idea behind the \texttt{ECM} is to adjust the short-run dynamics of the latecomer to departures from the equilibrium (long-run relation) between the latecomer country and its peers.
+By tracking the number of cases in those countries, we can forecast the evolution of the disease in the latecomer few days ahead.
+The forecasts for the number of deaths are constructed as a linear regression on the number of cases.
 As the pandemic evolves, one can run the model on a daily basis, and in a adaptive rolling window scheme, to obtain updated forecasts for the next days.
+The model is easily estimated and confidence intervals can be computed in a straightforward manner by simulation techniques.